 Reinventing the Technology Platform – Category Leaders don’t want to just plug-in to the customer’s existing ecosystem.
 They want to displace the existing tech stack and replace with their own platform.

-Reimagining Business Processes – Category leaders don’t want to incrementally improving the current business processes.
+Reimagining Business Processes – Category leaders don’t want to incrementally improve the current business processes.
 They want to fundamentally reinvent the way the work is done.

 Redesigning the Org Chart – Category leaders don’t want to just get a lot of people trained on their technology.
 They want to create new job functions, new career paths and entirely new organizations.